-Further, a defendant cannot defeat causation by arguing that it could have caused the same injury through lawful conduct.
-Nor can it defeat causation by arguing that others would have chosen to act in the same way absent an anticompetitive restraint that dictated that choice.
-The basic rationale is twofold.
-First, where defendants themselves thought they needed to restrain a certain market choice, it is highly likely that their restraint was in fact necessary to prevent that choice, because defendants are unlikely to adopt restraints that they think have no purpose or effect.
+Further, a defendant cannot defeat causation by arguing that it could have caused the same injury through lawful conduct.34 Nor can it defeat causation by arguing that others would have chosen to act in the same way absent an anticompetitive restraint that dictated that choice.35 The basic rationale is twofold.
+First, where defendants themselves thought they needed to restrain a certain market choice, it is highly likely that their restraint was in fact necessary to prevent that choice because defendants are unlikely to adopt restraints that they think have no purpose or effect.
 Second, any inquiry into whether defendants and others would have engaged in the same conduct absent a restraint that dictated that conduct involves a highly burdensome and counterfactual inquiry into a state of affairs that never existed.
 Because it is defendants' own fault that this unrestrained state of affairs did not exist, antitrust courts and plaintiffs should not bear the burden on this hypothetical inquiry.

 (2) Antitrust Injury.
 An antitrust plaintiff seeking damages must also show that its injury constituted "antitrust injury, which is to say injury of the type the antitrust laws were intended to prevent and that flows from that which makes defendants' acts unlawful.
-The injury should reflect the anticompetitive effect either of the violation or of anticompetitive acts made possible by the violation."
-In short, a plaintiff must allege an injury that results from an anticompetitive aspect of the antitrust violation rather than from a procompetitive aspect of the challenged conduct.
-The basic point of this requirement is to preclude actions by antitrust plaintiffs that would suffer no injury unless the challenged conduct were actually procompetitive.
+The injury should reflect the anticompetitive effect either of the violation or of anticompetitive acts made possible by the violation."36 In short, a plaintiff must allege an injury that results from an anticompetitive aspect of the antitrust violation rather than from a procompetitive aspect of the challenged conduct.
+The basic point of this requirement is to preclude actions by antitrust plaintiffs that would suffer no injury unless the challenged conduct were actually procompetitive.37

-Thus, the Supreme Court has twice found no antitrust injury for rivals challenging horizontal mergers because the mergers would hurt the rival only if they decreased market prices to more competitive levels.
-It has also found no antitrust injury for rivals challenging nonpredatory price-fixing or output restrictions (whether horizontal or vertical) because the challenged agreements would benefit the rival if they raised prices and thus could
+Thus, the Supreme Court has twice found no antitrust injury for rivals challenging horizontal mergers because the mergers would hurt the rival only if they decreased market prices to more competitive levels.38 It has also found no antitrust injury for rivals challenging nonpredatory price-fixing or output restrictions (whether horizontal or vertical) because the challenged agreement would benefit the rival if they raised prices and thus could injure the rival only by bringing prices closer to competitive levels.39 On the other hand, when a rival is an unwilling participant in the conspiracy and is punished or threatened with punishment for deviating from it, then it